markk628/Project-Prometheus/src/v5/preprocessing/preprocessing.md

 If you're considering a vendor switch, the discontinuity gate's catch count is the cleanest measure of how much the current data quality is costing — that filter directly counts how many tickers Polygon's splits endpoint is missing.
-Currently around 500/3500 ≈ 14% of the post-filter universe, which is meaningful but not catastrophic.
+Currently 513/3578 ≈ 14% of the post-filter universe, which is meaningful but not catastrophic.

 ### Known data limitations